waseemuddin/kubedoom-project-devops/README.md

  <!--I've updated the Ubuntu and Kubernetes versions and included a metrics+monitoring k8s stack with Prometheus and Grafana.
 This is to help better visualize this demo.** -->

- The following steps are involved  to implement the KubeDoom Project
+ The following steps are involved  in implementing the KubeDoom Project

  ## Prerequisites